RohitRajvaidya5/My-Learnings-and-Notes/Notes/HTML/File.md

 **1. Live - Server**

-With the help of live server you can view or run your html file in your default browser.
-Even you can set keyboard shortct for this extension `Ctrl + 2` is works for me because nothing assign to it in default.
+You can view or use your HTML file in your usual browser with the help of a live server.
+Even though it doesn't have a default assignment, the keyboard shortcut "Ctrl + 2" works for me with this extension.
 <br>

 ![Live-Server](Images/Live-Server.png)